+curities of the life, liberty, and property of the treatment.
 XIV.
-Every subject has a right to be secure from all Right of search unreasonable searches, and scizures, of his person, his regulated, houses, his papers, and all his possessions.
-All warrants, Amond tiv. therefore, are contrary to this right, if the cause or founda- 2 Met.
-329. tion of them be not previously supported by eath or affir- 1 Gray, 1-13 Gray, 454 mation, and if the order in the warrant to a civil officer, 100 Mag.
-131 100 Mag.
-131 to make search in suspected places, or to arrest one or iss. more suspected persons, or to seize their property, be not 273. accompanied with a special designation of the persons or objects of search, arrest, or seizure: and no warrant ought to be issued but in cases, and with the formalities prescribed by the laws.
+Every subject has a right to be secure from all Right of search preasonable searches, and seizures, of his person, his required and his person, and all his possessions.
+All warrants, Come of U. unreasonable searches, and seizures, of his person, his houses, his papers, and all his possessions.
+All warrants, houses, his papers, and this right, if the cause or founda- 2 Met.
+309. tion of them be not previously supported by oath or affir- 1 erry, 1. mation, and if the order in the warrant to a civil officer, to 10 Allen, 403. make search in suspected places, or to arrest one or more 100 Man.
+186, make search in suspected places.
+The property, be not accom- 122 Man.
+209, panied with a special designation of the persons or objects of search, arrest, or seizure : and no warrant ought to be issued but in cases, and with the formalities prescribed by the laws.